We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Still, you can find some full XL mattresses that don’t ship compressed.
 In this case, the company you buy from will typically deliver and set up your mattress, and they may also haul away your old one.

-No matter which route you choose, be sure to purchase from a company that allows a free sleep trial.
+No matter which you choose, be sure to purchase from a company that allows a sleep trial.
 That way, you can make sure the mattress works for you before you commit to buying it.

 Sleep accessories

 Keep in mind that as a nontraditional size, a full XL mattress will need a special bed frame and sheets.
 You won’t be able to use traditional full sheets and frames.
+Instead, you’ll need a full XL bed frame and sheets designed for full XL mattresses.

-Full XL mattresses are good for tall sleepers who need a little extra room.
-They usually work well for single sleepers, as well as petite people who sleep with a partner.
 While full XL beds aren’t the most commonly purchased mattress size, they may be a great fit for a smaller room or apartment where space is limited.

 No, full sheets and mattress pads will not fit a full XL mattress.
 So if you opt for a full XL mattress, you’ll need to buy special sheets and mattress pads designed to accommodate the extra length.